 You don’t need to use as many words if you are communicating visually.
-The mind map, graph or image should stand by itself, so don’t try to pad it with too much text.
-Keep the message short, while still maintaining the clarity.
+The mind map, graph, or image should stand by itself, so don’t try to pad it with too much text.
+Keep the message short, while still maintaining clarity.

 Try not to use too many images either.
 Think about how you could present the whole (or the majority) of your data in a single image.
 This provides far more context about your data as it’s easier to compare data sets.
 For example, layer last year’s data over this year’s data on a graph to show trends: having the two lines together makes it a lot easier to draw comparisons between performance in the two years.

 Graphics are great for communicating your ideas, project progress, and so on, but only if they are interesting.
 No executive sponsor wants to look at your report and wonder how many hours you spent creating a beautiful pie chart that shows no relevant data.

 If your data would benefit from a chart, use one.
 If you don’t think there’s enough there to warrant a visual data representation, perhaps the data points or list isn’t interesting enough to be presented in that format.